opattison/jekyll-figure-image-tag/README.md

 By the way, the figcaption element can process markdown for hyperlinks – useful!

-## Why <figure>?
+## Why Figure?

 [Figure](http://dev.w3.org/html5/markup/figure.html) is an element introduced in the HTML5 spec that allows for semantically separated content (such as a photo or graph) that is directly related to the content of a document (unlike an `<aside>`).
 It may contain a descriptive caption called a `<figcaption>`.
 Or as the W3C spec puts it:

 > The figure element represents a unit of content, optionally with a caption, that is self-contained, that is typically referenced as a single unit from the main flow of the document, and that can be moved away from the main flow of the document without affecting the document’s meaning.
 [source](http://dev.w3.org/html5/markup/figure.html)

-It is a solid, semantic way to contain an image and add a long descriptive caption.
+It is a solid, semantic way to contain an image and add a substantial descriptive caption.
 I find it particularly useful for enhancing writing that has a scientific focus.

 [More reading from the W3C spec](http://www.whatwg.org/specs/web-apps/current-work/multipage/grouping-content.html#the-figure-element) and the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/figure).